ByteDev/ByteDev.Azure.KeyVault/README.md

 # ByteDev.Azure.KeyVault

-.NET Standard library providing some Azure Key Vault functionality.
+.NET Standard library that provides some extended Azure Key Vault functionality build on top of the official Azure packages.

 ## Installation

-ByteDev.Azure.KeyVault has been written as a .NET Standard 2.1 library and is based on the `Azure.Security.KeyVault.Secrets` package.
+ByteDev.Azure.KeyVault has been written as a .NET Standard 2.1 library.

 ByteDev.Azure.KeyVault is hosted as a package on nuget.org.
 To install from the Package Manager Console in Visual Studio run: